Slevinski/slevinski.github.io/series/university-of-iowa/entries/steve-slevinski-value/handout.md

 - future grants can grow around visible operational value
 - research teams gain access to someone who already understands the hard middle layer between policy and delivery

-## Why salary support makes sense

-Salary support buys useful operational capacity.

-It supports:
+## Why this should be treated as shared capacity

+The operational case here is stronger when it is framed as shared research capacity.

+That means recognizing the value of:

 - stronger continuity across projects
 - more day-to-day availability for DMS and workflow work
 - better follow-through on repository preparation
 - more capacity for detailed execution, not only high-level advice
-- stronger groundwork for future grants and institutional partnerships

-The argument for support is larger than retention alone.
+- clearer institutional visibility for a function multiple teams can use

+The key point is to name the function clearly:

-It is really an argument for retaining and expanding a function that helps research projects succeed.
+it helps research projects succeed.

-## Immediate value versus strategic value

-There are two levels of value here, and they should be kept in the right order.

-### Immediate value

-The immediate value is:
+## Practical value, clearly named

+This document is about:

 - DMS planning
 - workflow design
 - technical execution
 - repository delivery

-This is the first story.

-### Strategic value

-The strategic value is:

-- broader collaboration
-- stronger future grant language
-- better institutional footing for Sutton SignWriting infrastructure
-- a larger long-term research and stewardship story

-This second lane matters, but it works best when the immediate practical usefulness is already visible and credible.

 ## Recommended framing